-It was fully restored in 1988 to become the lush hotel-restaurant that it is today.
-La Chenevière has now 29 spacious and comfortable rooms that reflect the elegance and romance of its design.
+It was fully restored in 1988 to become the lush hotel restaurant that it is today.
+La Chenevière has 29 spacious and comfortable rooms that reflect the elegance and romance of its design.
 The decor of each room has been designed individually, but always with attention paid to the combination of modern comforts with traditional luxury and romance.

 Set in the Loire countryside, the 18th-century Château des Briottières, Champigné has been in the same family for seven generations.

 Situated at the crossroads of Brittany, Normandy, and the Pays de la Loire, this Chateau is a convenient distance from the Ile d’Yeu or the Ile de Ré, between Mont St Michel and the splendid Chateaux de la Loire.